weaviate/weaviate-io/docs/weaviate/getting-started/schema.md

 ```

 :::note
 You can set cross-references in all directions and later (as we will see [while querying](./query.md)) filter on them.
-Please, be aware that Weaviate is **not** a graph database ([remember](../core-knowledge/basics.md#what-is-weaviate)?).
+Please, be aware that Weaviate is **not** a graph database.
 This means that dealing with -for example- many-to-many relationships or things like shortest path algorithms is not in our wheelhouse.
 :::

 ## Other schema operations